How to Hit a Hybrid Golf Club from Tee to Green

 What is the easiest hybrid to hit?

-A 6 iron hybrid will be easier to hit than a 2 or 3 hybrid.
-You can get hybrids all the way down to 6 or 7 iron if you have trouble hitting the iron version.
+You can get hybrids all the way down to 6 or 7 iron if you have trouble hitting those irons, and as always throughout the golf bag, higher loft is easier to hit than lower loft.

 Why do I keep topping my hybrid?